MeeFoundation/docs/two-phase-installation.md

 *Preconditions*

-- User is browsing on thier iPhone
+- User is browsing on their iPhone
 - User is a phase 1 user [has iphone, has completed phase 1 of installation on it]

 *Flow*